-An Ostomy is a surgically created intestinal or urinary tract diversion that modifies the normal pathway for waste elimination.
-A portion of intestine is brought through the abdominal wall and sewn on to the skin.
-This piece of intestine is then called a ?stoma.?
-The word stoma is Greek for ?opening? and the person usually wear a pouch system over the stoma to collect the waste.
+An ostomy is a surgically created intestinal or urinary tract diversion that modifies the normal pathway for waste elimination.
+A portion of the intestine is brought through the abdominal wall and sewn on to the skin.
+This piece of intestine is then called a stoma.
+The word stoma is Greek for opening, and the person usually wears a pouch system over the stoma to collect the waste.
 One should know what type of stoma they have and what changes have been made to their intestinal system or urinary tract.
 An ostomy may be temporary or permanent.

-There are three standard stomas: Colostomy, Ilesostomy and Urostomy or Ileal Conduit.
-These stomas are named for the part of intestine used, i.e. Colostomy from the colon, or for the purpose of the stoma, i.e. Ileal Conduit - passage way (conduit) for urine made out of Ileum.
+There are three standard stomas: Colostomy, Ileostomy, and Urostomy or Ileal Conduit.
+These stomas are named for the part of the intestine used, i.e., Colostomy from the colon, or for the stoma, i.e., Ileal Conduit - passageway (conduit) for urine made out of Ileum.

-Colostomy - An opening into any part of the large intestine (colon), made because part of the colon has been removed or must be bypassed.
+An opening into any part of the large intestine (colon), made because part of the colon has been removed or must be bypassed.
 The most common type is a sigmoid colostomy, where only the rectum has been removed or must be bypassed, and the stoma is usually placed in the lower-left abdomen.
-Output from a sigmoid colostomy has nearly the same consistency as normal stool because it has passed through most of the large intestine.
+The output from a sigmoid colostomy has nearly the same consistency as normal stool because it has passed through most of the large intestine.

-One of the main functions of the large intestine is to reabsorb fluid thus that is how digestive waste material becomes formed stool.
+One of the main functions of the large intestine is to reabsorb fluid; thus, that is how digestive waste material becomes formed stool.
 Colostomies made in the ascending or transverse colon have a less solid output.
-There are no specific diet restrictions with a colostomy but drinking extra fluid is recommended.
+There are no specific dietary restrictions with a colostomy, but drinking extra fluid is recommended.

 Some persons with a sigmoid colostomy use an irrigation method, which suits their lifestyle and stoma functioning.
-Many persons wear a closed end pouch as they empty their pouch only once or twice a day.
-However, there are those who have frequent and loose stools that wear an open-end pouch to facilitate empting more frequently.
-During Chemotherapy and Radiation treatment it is recommended using an open-end pouch as there is often diarrhea with these treatments.
+Many persons wear a closed-end pouch as they empty their pouch only once or twice a day.
+However, some have frequent and loose stools that wear an open-end pouch to facilitate emptying more frequently.
+During Chemotherapy and Radiation treatment, it's recommended using an open-end pouch as there is often diarrhea with these treatments.

 There are some dietary concerns with an Ileostomy.
 Some of the best dietary rules are to chew your food well, drink extra fluid, water is best, and be wary of high fiber goods such as coconut, celery, nuts, etc. Ileostomies should never have stoma irrigation.

-Urostomy - A stoma for a urostomy is usually built from a short length of ileum and is called an Ileal Conduit.
-The ureters (drainage tubes from the kidney to the bladder) are sewn into this piece of intestine (conduit).
-One end of the conduit is sewn closed and the other end is brought to the abdomen and sewn to the skin.
+A stoma for a urostomy is usually built from a short length of ileum and is called an Ileal Conduit.
+The ureters (drainage tubes from the kidney to the bladder) are sewn into this piece of the intestine (conduit).
+One end of the conduit stitched closed, and the other end is brought to the abdomen and sewn to the skin.
 This type of stoma will always drain urine because of the attached ureters and mucus because it is indeed still a functioning piece of intestines.
-In fact, people sometimes mistakenly use the word "ileostomy" when referring to a urostomy.
+Interesting fact, people sometimes mistakenly use the word "ileostomy" when referring to a urostomy.
 But the difference is simple: If it drains urine, it's a urostomy.